nadew-jayaweera/Image-Steganography/README.md

 ---

 ## License
-This project is released under MIT-style permissive terms (add your preferred license header).
+This project is released under MIT-style permissive terms.

 ---